Fitting quantum noise models to tomography data: Numerical Examples with Cirq

 \subsubsection{Unitary 1-qubit example: $X$-gate}

-In \cref{sec:real_eigspaces} we demonstrate how the naive algorithm (with no pre-processing) is not guaranteed to find the closest Markovian channel if the input is a `noisy' $X$-gate, as the degenerate eigenbases are not stable with respect to perturbations.\footnote{The transfer matrix for an $X$-gate has two two-fold degenerate eigenspaces: one with eigenvalue $+1$, and one with eigenvalue $-1$.}
+In \cref{sec:perturbation_example} we demonstrate how the naive algorithm (with no pre-processing) is not guaranteed to find the closest Markovian channel if the input is a `noisy' $X$-gate, as the degenerate eigenbases are not stable with respect to perturbations.\footnote{The transfer matrix for an $X$-gate has two two-fold degenerate eigenspaces: one with eigenvalue $+1$, and one with eigenvalue $-1$.} This numerical test shows that our pre-processing scheme solves the problem.

 We used Cirq's density matrix simulator to simulate process tomography on a 1-qubit $X$-gate.
-Denoting the result of the process tomography by $M_X$, the distance from the ideal operator is

-Clearly we expect the closest Markovian channel to be at least as close to $M_X$ as this value.

-We applied our convex optimisation algorithm to extract the full description of the best-fit Lindbladian; we denote the generated Markovian channel by $T_X$.
-In \cref{fig:X-gate} we show how the distance $\|M_X - T_X\|$ varies with the number of random samples we set the code to run for.
-As expected, increasing the number of random samples decreases the distance between $M_X$ and $T_X$, although there is some fluctuation due to the randomised nature of the algorithm.
-This shows that the `direction' which the matrix is perturbed in is crucial -- as we saw in \cref{sec:real_eigspaces}, perturbations of the same magnitude along different directions can have very different effects on whether a compatible Lindbladian is found.
+We then applied our convex optimisation algorithm to extract the full description of the best-fit Lindbladian; we denote the generated Markovian channel by $T_X$.
+In \cref{fig:X-gate} we show how the process fidelity varies with the number of random samples we set the code to run for.
+The optimum fidelity between the tomographic snapshot and $T_X$ was $100.92\%$ -- while a fidelity of over $100\%$ is clearly not physical, small `overfidelities' due to numerical errors are not uncommon, and the result shows that the optimum fidelity was close to $100\%$.
+As expected, increasing the number of random samples increases the process fidelity between $M_X$ and $T_X$, although there is some fluctuation due to the randomised nature of the algorithm.
+This shows that the `direction' which the matrix is perturbed in is crucial -- as we saw in \cref{sec:perturbation_example}, perturbations of the same magnitude along different directions can have very different effects on whether a compatible Lindbladian is found.